 As one of the most active and rapidly developing areas of research in the University, researchers in computing are supported with state-of-the-art computing laboratories, fully equipped with fold flat LCD screens, data projection systems and high-spec processors.

-High end hardware and software includes tools such as Linux, Microsoft.net, Dreamweaver, Flash 8, Eclipse, Java 2 Standard and Mobile Editions, tools for Motorola and Nokia phones, UML and CASE tools and NXP Processors Development Kits; Digital Signal Processors (NXP 1300); and a mix of wireless LAN technologies.
-Take a virtual tour or find out more on the faculty site.
+High-end hardware and software includes tools such as Linux, Microsoft.net, Dreamweaver, Flash 8, Eclipse, Java 2 Standard and Mobile Editions, tools for Motorola and Nokia phones, UML and CASE tools and NXP Processors Development Kits; Digital Signal Processors (dsPIC Digital Signal Controllers); and a mix of wireless LAN technologies.

 Researchers in engineering have access to a range of spacious and well-equipped laboratories.
 Facilities include a rapid prototyping machine, large-scale wind tunnels that enable testing in winds of up to 90 miles per hour, dedicated engine-testing facilities and a merlin flight simulator.

 Laboratories are equipped with industry-standard engineering test and experimental facilities including metrology, fatigue and materials testing equipment, robotics, rapid prototyping and quality control machines.
-Also available are a Learjet 25 and a hanger workshop and maintenance facilities, a fixed-base aircraft maintenance simulator and modern gas turbine and turbo prop engines.
+Also available are a hangar workshop and maintenance facilities, a fixed-base aircraft maintenance simulator and modern gas turbine and turbo prop engines.

 KUeggs is a vibrant research and consultancy service group based at Kingston University, which draws on the expertise of academic staff and associates from the School of Geology, Geography and Environment.
 Specialist facilities and equipment available through KUeggs include: